BlueJays6448/FTCSimulator/README.md

 5. Rename `simulation.properties.example` to `simulation.properties` and edit the file to add the full path to your Android Studio project.
 6. Launch your Webots world.

+You can find more information about getting started with Webots [here](https://docs.ftcsimulator.com/getting-started/getting-started-with-webots).

 ## Advanced

 - To make your simulated robot behave as close as possible to a real robot, add the SimulatorSupport.jar to your Android Studio project and use its methods to make the simulator behave similar to the real world.